How To Check the Weather in Style

-If you’re interested in watching temperature, wind gusts, ocean waves, pressure isobars and cloud coverage, here are 7 global weather maps.
+If you’re interested in watching the temperature, wind gusts, ocean waves, pressure isobars, and cloud coverage, here are 7 global weather maps.

 The trendy Ventusky interface hits weather on so many levels.

 Built by a Czech team of weather specialists, this high-tech tool captures wind, rain, and temperature in an animated map.
 No matter how you look at it, this is a stylish way to look at the weather.

 Ventusky uses data from the best weather forecast models in the world.
 Although this Czech team of meteorological experts knows the weather best, they certainly have a way to visualize it too.

 2. NASA Global Precipitation Measurement (GPM)